 - Meetings: This is pretty obvious, but warrants reiteration.
 Don’t send personal texts while you are in a meeting or in court.
 Srsly.

 - Common spaces: Texting in your work common spaces may seem fine because you are not strictly on the job while you are heating that Hot Pocket in the microwave, but it can erode your professional image.
 Frequently texting in the hallway, kitchen, elevator etc. may give off the impression that you would rather be anywhere else than performing due diligence or drafting that response brief.

 - At your desk: Sneaking in a few quick texts at your desk is probably fine, as long as you are discreet.
-However, if you are hunched over your phone every time the managing partner walks by, you aren’t exactly exuding the appearance of a diligent focused associate.
+However, if you are hunched over your phone every time the managing partner walks by, you aren’t exactly exuding the appearance of a diligent and focused associate.
 Texting at your desk may also create a barrier between you and your fellow co-workers because you may appear perpetually distracted and unable to answer any questions or help with projects.

-New lawyers may feel like they spend all of their time at work, and it is easier than ever to check out from work by texting and using other forms of social media on your phone.
+New lawyers and law students may feel like they spend all of their time at work, and it is easier than ever to check out from work by texting and using other forms of social media on your phone.
 But, if you want to keep your job, it is best to proceed with caution.
 It may be wise to send that sultry SMS after hours to CYA.

 FOLLOW US ON TWITTER @VAULTLAW!